Top 30 Types of Technology in 2025: Applications & Examples

 The advancement of these 30 technologies is poised to significantly impact various sectors and drive global progress.
 Adopting and integrating these innovations is essential for sustained growth and competitive advantage.

-Ready to advance your tech skills with AI?
-Enroll in the upGrad’s Generative AI Foundations Certificate Program to gain expertise in 15 top AI tools, including Microsoft Copilot, Azure AI, and GitHub.
-Gain practical skills that you can apply immediately and earn a joint completion certification from upGrad and Microsoft.
+Want to boost your tech skills with AI?
+Join upGrad’s Generative AI Foundations Program and learn 15 top tools like Copilot and Azure AI.
+Get hands-on experience and a certificate from upGrad and Microsoft.
 Get started today!

 Let's take a closer look at the essential steps you need to follow to build a successful career in the tech industry.